Skip to content

 • More than one circle was marked, i.e., more than one candidate was chosen

-• It was marked elsewhere than in one of the circles, for example, by circling the name of the candidate
+• It was marked elsewhere than in one of the circles, for example, the elector circled the name of the candidate

-• It was marked in favour of a person who is not a candidate, which can occur when a person votes on special ballots that require the name of the candidate to be written down, for example, when a person votes by mail while temporarily absent from Quebec
+• It was marked in favour of a person who is not a candidate, which can occur on a special ballot that requires the elector to write the name of the candidate, for example, when they vote by mail while temporarily absent from Québec.

-• It bears trivial or inflammatory writing such as doodles, insults, etc.
+• It bears trivial or inflammatory writing such as doodles or insults

-• It bears a mark that identifies the person who voted, e.g., the person voting signs or initials the ballot
+• It bears a mark that identifies the person who voted, e.g., the elector signed or initialled the ballot

 • It was not supplied by the deputy returning officer